Xilinx/PYNQ/docs/source/pynq_package.rst

   * pynq.interrupt - Implements PYNQ asyncio

-Subpackages:
+Sub-packages:

-  * pynq.lib - Contains subpackages with drivers for for PMOD, Arduino and Logictools PYNQ Libraries, and drivers for various communication controllers (GPIO, DMA, Video, Audio)
+  * pynq.lib - Contains sub-packages with drivers for for PMOD, Arduino and Logictools PYNQ Libraries, and drivers for various communication controllers (GPIO, DMA, Video, Audio)